-Install signage at each beach access point indicating ramp grade/condition with directions to preferred access points as staged upgrades are completed.
+8 Install signage at each beach access point indicating ramp grade/condition with directions to preferred access points as staged upgrades are completed.
 (H)

-9 Sims Street Access Ramp - Establish stainless steel handrails to AS1428 on both sides and investigate establishment of a beach shower and bike parking at beach level.
+- 9 Sims Street Access Ramp Establish stainless steel handrails to AS1428 on both sides and investigate establishment of a beach shower and bike parking at beach level.
+(H) - Southey Street Access Ramp Establish handrail to the other side of the ramp with a rest point and seat midway.
+Investigate saw cutting concrete to improve grip.
+(H) - Royal Avenue Stairs Remove the timber log steps and upgrade the unsealed path from Beach Road to the top of the stairs and replace the drinking fountain.
+(H) - Remove all visible debris from the former access ramp at Royal Avenue to assist recovery of Indigenous coastal vegetation (M). - directional signage at beach level directing visitors to the ramp and indicating that there is no safe access via the beach to Half Moon Bay.
+(H) - Edward Street Access Ramp Resurface the existing ramp and establish two flat rest points with seats.
+Install new handrails to both sides.
 (M)

-Southey Street Access Ramp - Establish handrail to the other side with a rest point and seat midway along the ramp.
-(L)

-Royal Avenue Stairs - Remove the timber log steps and upgrade the unsealed path from Beach Road to the top of the stairs and replace the drinking fountain.
-(M)

-Edward Street Access Ramp - Install warning and directional signage at beach level directing visitors to the ramp and indicating that there is no safe access via the beach to Half Moon Bav.

-Edward Street Access Ramp - Resurface the existing ramp and establish two flat rest points with seats.
-Install new handrails to both sides.